 To focus on major support and resistance levels, first, find them on higher time-frames before applying them to your trading time-frame for analysis.

 For example, you can note down the support and resistance levels from the weekly chart.
 Then, plot them on the daily chart to find trading opportunities.
 This method keeps you focused on important support and resistance levels instead of flooding your chart with dozens of potential support and resistance levels.

 WHERE SUPPORT AND RESISTANCE are DEVELOPED?

-- The first point of support in any time frame is prior bar’s high
+- The first point of support in any time frame is the prior bar’s high

-- The first point of resistance in any time frame is prior bar’s low
+- The first point of resistance in any time frame is the prior bar’s low

-- Second points of support and resistance are pivot points(swing high and swing low)
+- The second points of support and resistance are pivot points(swing high and swing low)

 - Consolidation area